Joshua-Pok/blackandwhite/ListOfMistakes.md

 1) Opponent good move
 2) playing moves before they become difficult to play
 3) Odd spaces that you should jump first
-4) aiming for holes in the position
+4) aiming for holes in the position (giving up one move  to aim and get another is good)
 5) Inner 16 > Middle Edge > Edge
 6)
 ## edges